 Everybody has areas where their skin folds over on itself.
 When this skin is warm and sweaty, the conditions are perfect for intertrigo.
 The aspects of skin folds that make them susceptible to intertrigo are:

-- Moisture from sweat
+- Moisture (especially from sweat).

 Who gets intertrigo?